 How to use turmeric for energy.

 Turmeric is available in powders, tea infusions and capsules and has a huge range of uses.
-Turmeric can be sprinkled into curries, rice and other hot meals, steeped in water on its own or with other herbs, frothed into a latte (known as a golden latte), blended into smoothies or taken as a supplement for a medicinal dose.
+Turmeric can be sprinkled into curries, rice and other hot meals, steeped in water on its own or with other herbs, frothed into a latte (known as a golden latte), blended into smoothies or taken as a supplement for a concentrated dose.

 Traveling across the globe to the highlands of Andes Mountains in Peru, you find Maca, also known as Peruvian Ginseng.
 This root packs a punch of clean energy in all areas of life.
 It can assist in increasing endurance, enhancing mood, improving cognitive function and balancing hormones.
 The nutrient-dense adaptogen has been used by the people of the Andes for millennia and today is a trendy superfood with science to back its efficacy.
 According to a study by the National Institutes of Health, “Experimental scientific evidence showed that maca has nutritional, energizer, and fertility-enhancer properties.”
 It has also been shown to improve learning and memory.